- Activities For Kids

 Sauerkraut and Kielbasa

 Pumpkin and Butternut Stew

 No potato Beef Stew

 Sweet Potato Shepherd’s Pie

 Now my freezer is full of this:

 For the next month or so I won’t have to think too hard about what’s for dinner.
 I usually put my meals straight from the freezer to the crock pot, but you can also take them out the day before and thaw them in the fridge.
 It’s easier to get into your crock pot this way, but takes a little bit (not much…) of thinking ahead.

 If you want some more great freezer recipes, check out this great e-cookbook.
-It has shopping lists and directions as well!

 This post contains affiliate links.